di-unipi-socc/dips/README.md

 1. Download or clone this repository.
 Make sure you have [SWI-Prolog](https://www.swi-prolog.org/download/stable) installed.

-2. In the project folder, run the following command on terminal, to access the SWI-Prolog console and load the main file:
+2. In the project folder, run the following command on the terminal to access the SWI-Prolog console and load the main file:
     ```console
     swipl dips.pl
     ```